aliencaocao/TIL-2024/README.md

 ![img.png](img.png)

 Interestingly, upscaling has always been worse on local clean validations set, likely due to the image not being noisy and the upscaling artifacts are not learned by the model trained on non-upscaled data.

-More evaluation results and analysis on different models can be found [here](vlm/multistage/README.md).

 #### SigLIP
 We extensively compared OpenAI CLIPs, LAION CLIPs, EVA-CLIPs, Metaclips and Google SigLIPs, SigLIP clearly stands out as the winner as: